emersonrp/bindcontrol/README.md

 ## TODO

-* It's gotten a lot better, but there are still some Homecoming-specific notions hard-coded into BindControl.
+* There are still some Homecoming-specific notions hard-coded into BindControl.
 I'm working on finding and fixing these, but any bug reports and other feedback from Rebirth players would be very welcomed.
+* There are a growing number of places where bits of BindControl want to trigger changes in other far-flung bits, for instance, reworking some of the UI in response to changes in the Preferences Dialog.
+This is currently done haphazardly and in an ugly tightly-coupled fashion.
+The time will come when I buckle down and rewrite most of these cases using [pubsub](https://pypi.org/project/Pypubsub/) which I've mostly been avoiding just to keep from adding extra dependencies.
-* The hope is to make every reasonable slash command in the game available in some way, typically via PowerBinder.
-What qualifies as a "reasonable slash command" is yet to be determined.
+* I hope to make every reasonable slash command available, typically via PowerBinder.
+What counts as a "reasonable slash command" is yet to be determined.
 Check [the SlashCommands.md file](SlashCommands.md) for the current status.
+* I have ideas for a few more BindWizards.
+Rolling those up from scratch is always a process, so they'll arrive whenever they do.
-* Access to MacOS for testing is via a MacOS VM several OS versions old.
+* Access to MacOS for testing is via a VM several OS versions old.
 I don't want to buy an actual Mac just for this wee vanity project, so mileage may vary on how it acts in an actual recent Mac environment.
+* Similarly, notarizing MacOS software involves having a $99/year Apple Developer Account, which is not something I find remotely interesting just for making life a few clicks easier for BindControl's MacOS users, of which I suspect there are approximately zero....
-* The popmenu editor, on Windows, simply can't load pathologically large popmenus (tens of thousands of entries).
+* The popmenu editor, on Windows, can't load pathologically large popmenus (tens of thousands of entries).
 This is a hard limit on the wx toolkit imposed by Windows itself, and can't be worked around in any way I can see.
 As there exist at least two menus this large "in the wild," further investigation is merited.
-* Integrate macro icons with Popmenu Macro Creator, now that we have them on-board for the Macro Composer.
-Really, integrating the two somehow would be best.
-* More error detection and handling.
+* More error detection and better / cleaner error handling.
 * More and better help text and documentation.  <i>(WIP - check [the wiki](https://github.com/emersonrp/bindcontrol/wiki/Getting-Started-With-BindControl))</i>
 * More internal work on initialization order of objects to speed up start time and avoid bootstrapping problems.  <i>(WIP)</i>
 * Fix bugs as found.